Keep Coral HAPPY & Dial in Your Reef Tank Lights With a PAR Meter!

 Knowing how much PAR your corals require makes things easy.
 If you keep a mixed reef aquarium with different types of corals, the goal is to create zones of PAR where you're hitting the higher PAR numbers at the top of the tank and the mid-lower PAR range toward the bottom.
 Then, of course, place your corals accordingly.

 - Soft Corals and LPS: 75 - 150 PAR

 - SPS corals 200 - 350 PAR

-BRS also offers a special 60-day return policy for select PAR meters that essentially allows you to return a used PAR meter less a $100 restocking fee.
+BRS also offers a special 60-day return policy for select PAR meters that essentially allows you to return a used PAR meter for a refund less a $100 mandatory restocking fee.
 While it's not exactly a rental program, this unique return policy gives you an opportunity to use a high-quality PAR meter to set up your lights and then decide whether or not you want to keep it.
 Should you decide to invest in a PAR meter for yourself, here is what you need to know.

 What's The Difference?

 We carry a few different options from Apogee plus the Neptune System PAR meter and Seneye Reef Monitor.
 There are some pretty significant differences between the various PAR meters, all of which are reflected in the cost.

 Apogee is our go-to brand for PAR meters and among the various options, you're going to notice a black sensor and a blue sensor.
 The black sensor (MQ-210X and SQ-420) is the original sensor that is best used for metal halide and T5 Fluorescent lights in terms of accuracy.
 It will work with LEDs, but won't provide as accurate of measurement when compared to the blue, full-spectrum sensor.
 The Apogee MQ-510, PQ-510, and SQ-520 are the best choices for measuring LED lighting and utilize the blue, full-spectrum sensor.